List of demons in the Ars Goetia: Marquises

+Illustration of Andras from Collin de Plancy's Dictionnaire Infernal.

-The Dutch demonologist Johannes Wier, in his Pseudomonarchia Daemonum, says of Andras: Andras is a great marquesse, and seemes in an angels shape with a head like a blacke night raven, riding upon a blacke and a verie strong woolfe, flourishing with a sharpe sword in his hand, he can kill the maister, the servant, and all assistants, he is author of discords, and ruleth thirtie legions Another demonologist, Collin de Plancy, also mentions Andras in his writings: Grand Marquis of Hell.
+The Dutch demonologist Johannes Wier, in his Pseudomonarchia Daemonum, says of Andras: "Andras is a great marquesse, and seemes in an angels shape with a head like a blacke night raven, riding upon a blacke and a verie strong woolfe, flourishing with a sharpe sword in his hand, he can kill the maister, the servant, and all assistants, he is author of discords, and ruleth thirtie legions."
+Another demonologist, Collin de Plancy, also mentions Andras in his writings, saying: "Grand Marquis of Hell.
 He appears to have the body of an angel and the head of a wood owl, and to be riding a black wolf and carrying in his hand a pointed saber.
 He teaches those whom he favors to kill their enemies, masters and servants.
 He stirs up trouble and dissension.
-He commands thirty legions.
+He commands thirty legions."